lucas-bueno777/optComp/README.md

 - Fiber angles as discrete variables (0°, 15°, 30° ...
 90°)
 - Thickness of core as optimization variable (for sandwich structures)
 - Interative selector to make it easier to set the optimization parameters

+## Acknowledgments
+- Special thanks to [Mr. Roland Smith](https://github.com/rsmith-nl) due to very useful advices for the software development.